 What Success Looks Like

-Success looks like a campus that is maintained, occupied, and responsibly scheduled—a landmark that earns its keep through productive use and continuous development.
+Success looks like a living landscape that is maintained, occupied, and responsibly scheduled—a landmark that earns its keep through productive use and continuous development.
 It means stable infrastructure, restored essential systems, and programming that creates consistent activity without burdening Aurora’s services or changing its identity.
 In practice, success is a cared for campus that contributes to local life: educational and cultural opportunities for residents and strengthened readiness or volunteer capacity for public service.

 The 150 Year Horizon